nitinthewiz/TheLinkBlog/_posts/2011/09/2011-09-01-less-app-for-mac-os-x.md

 ---

-{Less} extends CSS with variables, nested rules, operators and more.
+&#123;Less&#125; extends CSS with variables, nested rules, operators and more.
 If you're still building websites without it, you're an idiot.
-This app makes it dead simple to use {Less} by automatically compiling *.less files into standard CSS.
+This app makes it dead simple to use &#123;Less&#125; by automatically compiling *.less files into standard CSS.